To read articles or view videos, click on the green title or the YouTube screen.

 Dr. Michael Thorpy and Dr. Shelby Freedman Harris respond to a reader inquiring whether insomnia is always a result of some underlying condition like stress or pain, or whether it can exist as a standalone disorder

 Daniel B. Smith offers an illuminating review of Aaron T. Beck, M.D., the founder of Cognitive Behavior Therapy (CBT).
+This very articulate article captures Beck's spirit and scientific commitment.
+The author does a terrific job of capturing a complex story and telling it with appropriate dramatic impact.

 "In 2006, Beck won the Lasker Award, the most prestigious scientific honor in the United States, often referred to as the "American Nobel."
 In 2007, he was short-listed for the actual Nobel ...
 Beck's enormous success stems in large part from CBT's pragmatism and efficiency."